This tour includes return international airfares. See the Fine Print section for further details.

 Twin Share Bedding Configuration

 At any time, bedding configuration is subject to confirmation by the hotel and based on availability.
-While you have the option to select either twin or double bedding at time of booking, our recommendation when travelling to Japan is to choose twin bedding, as the rooms are often bigger than those that have a double bed.
+While you have the option to select either twin or double bedding at the time of booking, our recommendation when travelling to Japan is to choose twin bedding, as the rooms are often bigger than those that have a double bed.
 If insisting on double bedding, please note that the rooms will be smaller and more narrow.
 As a general expectation, we cannot always guarantee bedding at all hotel stays.

 Triple Share